Programming a Private DNS Station

 Programming the primary DNS Station

-Configuring the local and zone program codes
+Configuring the native and area program codes

 Checking Code and Testing the DNS Station